Paul D'Anieri

 Paul J. D'Anieri is Professor of Public Policy and Political Science and former Executive Vice Chancellor & Provost of University of California, Riverside.
-Prior to his position at the UCR, Dr. D'Anieri served as the dean of the University of Florida College of Liberal Arts and Sciences (CLAS), from July 2008-June 2014 and the associate dean for humanities from 2004 to 2008 and associate dean for international programs from 1999 to 2003 at the University of Kansas.
+Prior to his position at UCR, D'Anieri served as the dean of the University of Florida College of Liberal Arts and Sciences (CLAS), from July 2008-June 2014 and the associate dean for humanities from 2004 to 2008 and associate dean for international programs from 1999 to 2003 at the University of Kansas.

 D’Anieri is a political scientist specializing politics and international relations in the former Soviet Union, focusing on Ukraine and Russia.
-He is also considered and expert on economics, finance, and budgeting in US universities, which became a focus during his administrative career.
+He is also considered an expert on economics, finance, and budgeting in US universities, which became a focus during his administrative career.

 D’Anieri received his bachelor's degree from Michigan State University in International Relations in 1986.
 He then went on to earn a master's degree and doctorate in government from Cornell University in 1991.